jlguenego/lexer/README.md

 https://en.wikipedia.org/wiki/Lexical_analysis

 Why ?
-I wanted a SIMPLE, INTUITIVE, FAST, Full JS lexer, allowing to **tokenize correctly string and comment** in a language.
+I wanted a SIMPLE, INTUITIVE, FAST, Full JS lexer, allowing to

+- **tokenize correctly string and comment** in a language.
+- **stropping** for being able to write not ambigous grammar in the next phase (syntax analysis)

 Module useful for: